- Hide menu

 When you roll cookie dough between two sheets of plastic wrap, it makes it much easier

 to lift the cookie off the cutting board so you can transfer it to the dehydrator tray.

 Posted on Friday, December 7th, 2012 at 6:34 pm.
-Filed under: Cookies / Nuggets / Balls, Holidays & Parties Tags: Dairy Free, Gluten Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.
+Filed under: Cookies, Nuggets & Balls, Holidays & Parties, Members Only Tags: Dairy Free, Gluten Free, Refined Sugar Free, Soy Free, sugar-free, Vegan RSS 2.0 feed.